Vermont State Parks

 - Camping is limited to tent, RV and lean-to camping – cottages and cabins won’t be available this year.

 - Vermont State Parks are open for tent, RV and lean-to camping at 75% capacity.
 Check the map – if you are coming to camp from a green county, you can travel without quarantine.
-Those coming to camp from outside a green county must certify that they have quarantined for 14 days prior to entering the park.
+Those coming to camp from outside a green county must certify that they have quarantined for 14 days, or 7 with a negative COVID-19 test, prior to entering the park.
 Firewood will be available for sale at all state parks.

 - Boating, cycling, fishing and camping gear isn’t available for rent this year, and programs involving paper coupons will be discontinued for this operating year.